noonasGit/OfficeInk/README.md

 It has been made after hours of hacking around with Kobo e-readers as well as making other projects with e-ink screens.

+The Graphics are all hand-made by me, the fonts are opensource / free to use

 ## Hardware for this project

 Raspberry Pi Zero W.